 - Implants don’t harm the adjacent tooth structure in any manner and protect healthy bone

-- Implants ensure superior appearance and comfort with no speech issue to deal
+- Implants ensure superior appearance and comfort with no speech issues to deal

 - Implants boost your self-esteem for being a perfect solution to the missing tooth

-- Implants give the freedom to enjoy your favourite foods without any worry
+- Implants give the freedom to enjoy your favorite foods without any worry

 Dental Implant Procedure

 Placing a dental implant has various stages.
-They are listed as below:
+They are listed below:

 Placing the Implant